loureirorg/learnwithdaniel.com/blog/_posts/2019-06-16-wordpress-create-menu/README.md

 </form>
 ```

-This helper outputs this for us:
+The helper outputs this for us:

 ```html
 <input